 With pruning, it’s better to not do enough than prune too much.
 The squash production depends on the leaves, so don’t remove too many.
 Keep in mind that even though squash looks like a sturdy plant, the vines can break if handled roughly.
 Be gentle with them, the roots, and young squash.

 Since they’re annuals, it’s not really worth propagating by anything but seeds.
 Luckily, the seeds grow quickly and easily.
-If they aren’t your style though, you may be able to find starts at a nursery.
+If they aren’t your style though, you may be able to find starts of butternut squash or acorn squash at a nursery.

 It’s possible to save your own seeds, but much more difficult than ordering some online for a few bucks.
 Many squashes are hybrids that produce sterile seeds.
 Besides that, there’s a good chance that cross-pollination has occurred and the seeds won’t be true to type.